blopker/superduper/README.md

 ## FAQ
 ### I'm having an issue
 I'm sorry!
 Please start by making sure you have the newest app from the app store.
 After that, please submit the issue to https://github.com/blopker/superduper/issues.
 It helps to have a way I can reproduce the issue, with screenshots or video.
+Alternatively, you may have luck either clearing all the app's data or reinstalling it.

 ### What up with the bike names?
 The bike names are randomly generated from your bike's unique ID, to make it easier to read and differentiate between multiple bikes.